You are either flat or sharp when you’re out of tune.

 There are online tests of pitch discrimination abilities.

 There have also been good results utilizing a tone differentiation trainer.

-This pitch training will refine your ability to hear subtle pitch shifts and identify when there is a wrong note.
+This pitch recognition training will refine your ability to hear subtle pitch shifts and identify when there is a wrong note.

 You get better at singing by…singing.
 So the more you listen and work on matching pitch, the deeper you will make these connections of pitch perception in your brain.

 Studies have found children match pitch more accurately when doubling a human voice versus a piano.
 In addition, joining a choir or singing with friends will increase your abilities.

-If you are serious about your craft, getting regular lessons with a singing voice specialist is highly recommended!
+If you are serious about your craft, getting regular singing lessons with a singing voice specialist is highly recommended!
 And with today’s technology, online singing lessons are a great option.

 With thoughtful practice and musical training, you will no longer be intimated by leaps in pitch and will soon be nailing those notes in tune!